 Divorce is a complicated and stressful process to manage, and it can become even more confusing if you don’t have a complete understanding of the laws in place.
-At Givens Givens Sparks, our Tampa family law attorneys have over 135 collective years of experience, and are passionate about providing each client we accept with the knowledgeable representation they need to secure the legal outcome they deserve.
+At Givens Law Group, our Tampa family law attorneys have decades of collective years of experience, and are passionate about providing each client we accept with the knowledgeable representation they need to secure the legal outcome they deserve.
 If you are in need of an attorney, reach out to us today to discuss your case.

 Changes To Marriage Definitions

 Marriages are broken down into three categories in Florida, short-term, mid-term and long-term.
 This law altered the definitions of these three categories, potentially affecting the possibly alimony payments an ex-spouse can receive.

 The definition of a short-term marriage was extended from less than seven years to up to 11 years.
 The current assumption in Florida is that marriages that last less than 12 years will not include alimony payments in the divorce, and if the court determines that the payments are necessary, it cannot exceed 25 percent of the paying ex-spouse’s gross income, and cannot last for more than half of the length of the marriage.
 Previously, payments could last for the same amount of time as the couple was married.